The Perils of ÔPerilÕ

 But thatÕs not the

-sexual fantasy agenda of the video itself, as is painfully evident from the
+sexual fantasy agenda of the video itself; in an

 superheroine action, and seven minutes of superheroine torture.
 ItÕs absolutely